jwworth/n-plus/README.md

 The `includes` method reduced server response time to 486.4ms, about six times faster.
 It lets Rails chose between `preload` and `eager_load`, and is the right tool for most situations.

 Slow queries should be remedied step-by-step using the server log as a guide.
 Seek out and eliminate redundant queries whenever you can, using `preload`, `eager_load`, `includes`, and your own SQL ingenuity.
 The result will be a faster application, longer-lasting hardware, and a better user experience.

+### License

+&copy; 2015 Jake Worth

+This repository is distributed under the MIT license.
+See `LICENSE` for details.